haixuanTao/haixuantao.github.io/README.md

 # Personal Portfolio of Rust Project

-This project my html resume.
+This project my html resume, built for Rust with <3

 # For development